 Casinos in Atlantic City Reopen Today and on Friday, July 4

 Atlantic City’s casinos are reopening today, Thursday, and tomorrow, Friday, amid heightened safety and health protocols.
-Indoor dining, smoking and drinking has been banned.
+Indoor dining, smoking, and drinking have been banned.
 The Borgata has chosen not to restart operations.

 AC Casinos Prepare to Reopen 108 Days after Shutdown

 Casinos in Atlantic City are opening for business for the first time in 108 days after the coronavirus outbreak hit the United States today.
-The gaming venues are returning with no smoking, no drinking and no dining options, limiting the facilities capacity and complying with a slew of health and safety codes.
+The gaming venues are returning with no smoking, no drinking, and no dining options, limiting the facility’s capacity and complying with a slew of health and safety codes.